Bernarda Pera

-Bernarda Pera (/bərˈnɑːrdə ˈpɛrə/ bər-NAR-də-_-PERR-ə; /hr/; born 3 December 1994) is a Croatian-American professional tennis player.
-Pera has won two singles titles and one doubles title on the WTA Tour, along with nine singles and eight doubles titles on the ITF Circuit.
-She achieved career-high rankings of world No. 27 in singles on June 12, 2023, and No. 35 in doubles on February 21, 2022.
-Before March 2013, Pera represented her country of birth, Croatia.
+Bernarda Pera (/bərˈnɑːrdə ˈpɛrə/ bər-NAR-də-_-PERR-ə; /hr/; born December 3, 1994) is a Croatian-born American professional tennis player.
+She has a career-high WTA singles ranking of No. 27, achieved on June 12, 2023 and a best of No. 35 in doubles, reached on February 21, 2022.

+Pera has won two titles in singles and one in doubles on the WTA Tour, as well as seventeen titles combined on the ITF Women's Tour.
+Before March 2013, she represented her country of birth, Croatia.

-Early life
+Early life and background

 Pera was born in a Croatian-Dalmatian Italian family.
 In addition to English, she speaks Croatian.
 When she was 16, her father, who is a U.S. citizen, moved their family to the United States for the benefit of her budding tennis career.
 They settled in New Jersey, where friends and relatives already were living.

 Career

 2014: WTA Tour debut

 Pera made her WTA Tour debut at the 2014 US Open, having been handed a wildcard into the doubles draw, partnering with Tornado Alicia Black.